pcoet/pcoet.github.io/_posts/2020-06-16-go-quickstart.md

 This post explains how to quickly set up a Go project.
 Some of the content is adapted from the official documentation on [How to Write Go Code](https://golang.org/doc/code.html).
 If you're new to Go, that's worth reading.

-The steps below assume that you'll host your repo on GitHub.
+The steps below assume that you'll eventually publish your Go module to a GitHub repository.
+To learn about working with GitHub repositories, see the official GitHub docs on [Creating, cloning, and archiving repositories](https://help.github.com/en/github/creating-cloning-and-archiving-repositories).

 ## Install Go